Constantin Fasolt: Research and scholarship

 Fasolt's scholarship centers on the transformation of European political and historical thought from the medieval period through the early modern era.
 His research delves into the evolution of concepts such as sovereignty, democracy, and human rights, examining how these ideas have shaped modern understandings of history and governance.

 His first major work, Council and Hierarchy: The Political Thought of William Durant the Younger (1991), explores the origin and significance of late medieval theories of constitutional government for the conciliar movement and its role in the replacement of ecclesiastical with secular forms of governance in early modern times.
 In The Limits of History (2004), Fasolt challenges the modern understanding of historical objectivity, arguing that the scholarly study of history on the basis of primary evidence, no matter how thoroughly devoid of bias, is inherently and essentially political.
 He further elaborates on these themes in Past Sense: Studies in Medieval and Early Modern European History (2014), a collection of twenty previously published studies with a new introduction.

 Fasolt has also contributed to the translation and analysis of significant historical texts, including his edition of Hermann Conring's New Discourse on the Roman-German Emperor and help with Osvaldo Cavallar and Julius Kirshner, Jurists and Jurisprudence in Medieval Italy: Texts and Contexts (2020).

-His ongoing research projects include States of Shock: A Theory of European History, which aims to change our perspective on European history from 1000 to 2000 CE, and Wittgenstein for Historians, a collection of essays applying Ludwig Wittgenstein's philosophical insights to historical inquiry.

-Honors and fellowships

-Fasolt has received numerous grants and fellowships, including: